 A place where exposed surfaces of good quality natural rocks are abundantly available is known as “quarry,” and the process of taking out stones from the natural bed is known as “quarrying.”

 This is done with the help of hand tools like a pickaxe, chisels, etc., or with the help of machines.
 Blasting using explosives is another method used in quarrying.

-The Dressing of stones is important so, that they are dressed into suitable shapes and polished to give a smooth surface if desired.
+The dressing of stones is important so that they are dressed in suitable shapes and polished to give a smooth surface if desired.

 Here in this article, we’ll discuss various types and methods of dressing of stones to get the desired surface and shapes.

 The Dressing of stone is defined as “The process of giving a proper size, shape and finish to the roughly broken stones as obtained from the quarry.”